ksajarana/KhadijahSajarana_Resume/index.md

 ## Summary

 Results-driven data analyst with a strong passion for digital transformation and leveraging new technologies to unlock the full potential of data-driven strategies.
-Skilled in collaborating with diverse teams and driving data-informed decision-making.
+Skilled in digital transformation and data-driven decision-making.
 Possesses 4 years of experience in IT solutions and over 7 years of leadership experience in managing diverse projects and events.
 Proficient in English, Japanese, and Bahasa Indonesia.

 **Key Skills:**